d12frosted/elpa-mirror/nongnu/org-contrib-readme.txt

 [COPYING] <file:COPYING>

+3 Contribute
+════════════

+  You can send patches to `~bzg/dev@lists.sr.ht' and configure your local copy of the repository like this:

+  `git config format.subjectPrefix 'PATCH org-contrib''

-3 Files to remove from the next release ═══════════════════════════════════════
+4 Files to remove from the next release ═══════════════════════════════════════

   If a file has a "Homepage:" keyword, it will be removed from the next minor or major release.

-4 Other files
+5 Other files
 ═════════════

-4.1 Org utils
+5.1 Org utils
 ─────────────

   org-annotate-file.el